OCA/l10n-brazil/l10n_br_dere/readme/USAGE.md

    company is subject to D-1121.
 7. Confirm the company has an A1 certificate.
 Sending signs the payload;
    the event form still shows the unsigned XML.
+8. **Consult Results** after each send.
+The POST only returns a protocol;
+   acceptance and `nrRecibo` come from the later GET.
-8. Do **not** send tables and periodics in the same batch.
+9. Do **not** send tables and periodics in the same batch.
 Do not send D-1011 before D-1001 is accepted, nor D-1199 before D-1101 has a processing receipt.